Problematic smartphone use: Low self-esteem and anxiety

 Low self-esteem, a lack of self-confidence and negative self-image, can result from smartphone overuse, and is related to anxiety caused by the fear of missing out.

 Problematic smartphone use can also affect competence and positivity quality of life latent factors, particularly the "unaware use" mode of using smartphones, namely "its use in conjunction with other activities or late at night".

 Studies with teens have consistently shown that there are significant relationships between high extroversion, high anxiety, low self-esteem, and mobile phone usage.
 The stronger the young person's mobile phone addiction, the more likely that individual is to have high mobile phone call time, receive excessive calls, and receive excessive text messages.

 People suffering from anxiety are more likely to perceive normal life events as pressure, and attempts to reduce this stress can result in more addictive behaviors.
 Females are more likely to rely on mobile phones to maintain their social relations.

 Narcissism

 Another symptom of cell phone addiction is accumulating narcissistic character traits.
 Research has shown that personality plays a role in addictive cell phone use.
-Narcissistic personality disease is commonly developed through the overuse of social media and people will portray character traits of high levels of self-importance, fantasies of unlimited success, feeling special and unique, lack of empathy, envy, and arrogance.
+Narcissistic personality disorder is commonly developed through the overuse of social media and people will portray character traits of high levels of self-importance, fantasies of unlimited success, feeling special and unique, lack of empathy, envy, and arrogance.
 However, studies have shown that some of these traits have been viewed as healthy because they provide an outlet for self-esteem and self-confidence.